Media Accreditation Guidelines

 - Persons in possession of identification papers from recognised foreign press organisations (Foreign Press Association, national and state press associations, etc.)

 - Radio and TV journalists, production firms who can present an official order from a radio or TV company (original letterhead, no copy).
-If accompanied by a camera crew, the filming schedule must be submitted before the ITMA 2019 exhibition opens.
-The crew must be accompanied by an ITMA staff member at all times.
+If accompanied by a camera crew, the filming schedule must be submitted before the ITMA 2023 exhibition opens.

 - Journalists representing Internet publications which belong to press syndicates or publishing houses and whose online publications are established information channels for a community serviced by ITMA.
 A copy of an online editorial written by you must be provided.